When Does Obamacare Enrollment Start?

-The 2016 Open Enrollment Period starts on November 1, 2015 and ends on January 31, 2016.
+The 2017 Obamacare Open Enrollment Period starts on November 1, 2017 and ends on December 15, 2017.

-Before the Affordable Care Act”] took effect, enrollment guidelines varied based on insurer.
+Before the [hnd word=”Affordable Care Act”] took effect, enrollment guidelines varied based on insurer.
 Job-based plans have always followed individual schedules, and private companies could regulate their own enrollment as they saw fit.
 With the creation and implementation of the federal and state marketplaces, enrollees now have to abide by a standardized enrollment period for both on- and off-marketplace plans.
-Employer-sponsored coverage retains its individual scheduling, but if you sign up for health insurance through the marketplace or a private insurer directly, then you’ll have to follow the annual sign-up schedule.
+Employer-sponsored coverage retains its individual scheduling, but if you sign up for health insurance through the marketplace or a private insurer directly, then you’ll have to follow the annual sign-up schedule outlined by the government.

-In the next few sections, we’ll discuss some of the important dates to keep in mind for 2016.
+In the next few sections, we’ll discuss some of the important dates to keep in mind for 2017.

 If you get your health insurance through work, then you’ll follow a different schedule for enrollment.
 Each employer sets its own open enrollment period.
 Like the marketplace enrollment period, an employer’s window to modify or sign up for health insurance is restricted to a few months.
 Some companies offer more generous sign-up periods, but many limit the window in order to process change requests and make sure that they take care of everything that they need to do on their end.